A deep dive at getting Mixpanel right

-Last weekend Diego Menchaca, founder of Teamscope and apparently also a big fan of our blog posts, proposed that I should write a blogpost about Mixpanel.
+Last weekend Diego Menchaca, founder of Teamscope and apparently also a big fan of our blog posts, proposed that I should write a blog post about Mixpanel.
 “Most blog posts tell what to track on Mixpanel, but it would be great to know what’s your approach when defining events and properties.”
 We love Mixpanel at NEXT and use it with almost every startup we mentor, so here it goes Diego: Our first deep

 Forest for the trees

 One of the most important lessons for me has been not to track everything that is happening within an app or website.
 The less you track, the more focus you have on the events that you are tracking.
-It’s easy to see one tree grow, but when you look at a forrest, the individual trees all blend together.
+It’s easy to see one tree grow, but when you look at a forest, the individual trees all blend together.
 My advice is to track 5 or 6 events max.
 Remember, a metric is only a good metric when it changes how you behave.

 What to track